operator-framework/enhancements/enhancements/operator-dependency-resolution.md

 ### Syntax

 The dependency list will contain a `type` field for each item to specify what kind of dependency this is.
 It can be a package type (`olm.package`) meaning this is a dependency for a specific operator.
 For `olm.package` type, the dependency information should include the `package` name and the `version` of the package in semver format.
 We use `blang/semver` library for semver parsing (https://github.com/blang/semver).
 For example, you can specify an exact version such as `0.5.2` or a range of version such as `>0.5.1` (https://github.com/blang/semver#ranges).
-In addition, the author can specify dependency that is similiar to existing CRD/API-based using proposed `crd` or `api` type and then specify GVK information as how it is done in CSV.
+In addition, the author can specify dependency that is similiar to existing CRD/API-based using proposed `olm.gvk` type and then specify GVK information as how it is done in CSV.
 This is a path to enable operator authors to consolidate all dependencies (API or explicit) to be in the same place.

 Moreover, for explicit operator dependency, a new field named `indexNamespace` is proposed to enable operator authors to choose a specific source where the operator is provided.
 This concept is similiar to choosing a specific CatalogSource.
 However, we choose not to include CatalogSource information in the bundle as that information is out of scope of a bundle.
 Operator authors shouldn't need to know about all CatalogSources that are available in the cluster as they may not be the same across different clusters.
 By using this `indexNamespace` type, we require changes in pipeline that build CatalogSources to add a new label `indexNamespace` that indicates the "index namespace" in term of provider where all of operators inside belong to.
 This `indexNamespace` constrain will allow OLM to pick the correct operator when the same operator is included in different CatalogSource.